chijason99/rightmove_property_scrapper/README.md

 ## Create an account on Geoapify.com

-Disclaimer : I am not sponsored by Geoapify.
+**Disclaimer : I am not sponsored by Geoapify**

-Currently, this programme needs to make use of the Geocoding API to get the coordinates of the property, and then use that to search for crimes in 1 mile radius of the property.
+Currently, this programme needs to make use of the Geocoding API to get the coordinates of the property, and then use that to search for crimes commited within 1 mile radius of the property.

 Creating an account on [Geoapify](https://www.geoapify.com/) is free, and you can enjoy up to 3000 call limits per day, which I believe is more than enough for the usage of this application.

-Create a new project on Geoapify after you created an account, and choose the GeoCoding API, and you will be provided with an API key.
+Create a new project on Geoapify after you have created an account, and choose the GeoCoding API, then you will be provided with an API key.

 Inside the config.ini file, paste in your API key like this: